-This effect can of course be reversed by focussing.
-If a magnetic field is arranged such that its magnitude in the y direction varies as -gx, where g is a constant, then the force experienced in the x direction by a particle with velocity $v \approx (0, 0, c)$ will be -gcx, i.e. a restoring force.
+The force in the x direction is proportional to -x, i.e. it is a restoring force.
 This field acts like a lens with a focal length of p/egl, where p is the beam energy, and l is the length of the focussing magnet, reducing x' for parts of the ellipse with positive x, and vice versa for negative x.
+The force in the y direction is proportional to y and therefore has a defocussing effect, increasing the divergence of a beam with a profile similar to Figure 3 (right).

 Figure 4 shows an example where the focussing exactly compensates for the increased beam width, effectively reversing the sign of x' with respect to the beam before focussing.
 After propagating for another distance L, the original shape of the beam from Figure 3 (left) can be recovered.
 Thus, with repeated focussing, the overall beam size in x can be maintained.

-The field required to focus in the x direction can be achieved with a quadrupole magnet (for an example, see Figure 1 (a)).
-However, the full quadrupole field in the x - y plane has components B = (-gy, -gx, 0), giving a total force on the particle of $F = v \times B = (-gvx, gvy, 0)$ .
-This will defocus the beam in the y direction, increasing its divergence.
+As found in Exercise 4, focussing in x is detrimental to the beam quality in y.
 Fortunately, it is possible to achieve focussing in both directions by alternating quadrupole magnets that focus in x and y.
 To see why this works, recall that the focal length f of two lenses with focal lengths $f_1$ and $f_2$ and separated by a distance d is given by